-294. A UCITS scheme must not carry on any of its activities in or from Gibraltar unless it is-
+294. A collective investment scheme which is a UCITS scheme must not carry on any of its activities in or from Gibraltar unless it is-

 - (a) authorised in accordance with Chapter 3; or - (b) a foreign scheme recognised in accordance with Chapter 5.